mojombo/ernie/README.md

 Configuration File
 ------------------

-Ernie configuration files are written as a series of Erlang terms.
+Ernie configuration files are written as a series of dotted Erlang terms.
 Each term is a list of 2-tuples that specify options for a module.

 ### Native Modules